gragusa/CovarianceMatrices.jl/README.md

 optimalbw(Andrews, QuadraticSpectralKernel, lm1; prewhite = false)
 ```

-### Long run variance of the average of the process
+### Long-run variance of the average of the process

 Sometime interest lies in estimating the long-run variance of the average of the process.
 At the moment this can be done by carrying out a regression on a constant (the sample mean of the realization of the process) and using `vcov` or `stderror` to obtain a consistent variance estimate (or its diagonal elements).